-Shu-mei Shih, the inaugural Edward W. Said Professor of Comparative Literature, is the President of the American Comparative Literature Association and a Professor of both Asian Languages and Cultures and Asian American Studies at UCLA.
-An elected fellow of the Hong Kong Academy of the Arts and Humanities, she is also the recipient of a distinguished alumnae award from National Taiwan Normal University.
+An elected fellow of the Hong Kong Academy of the Arts and the Humanities, she is also the recipient of a Yu-Shan Scholar Prize from Taiwan’s Ministry of Education (2022-2025) and a distinguished alumnae award from National Taiwan Normal University.

 Among other works, her book, Visuality and Identity: Sinophone Articulations across the Pacific (2007), has been attributed as having inaugurated a new field of study called Sinophone Studies.
 Its Mandarin Chinese translation has gone into three printings (2013; 2015; 2018).
 Sinophone Studies: A Critical Reader (2013) is a textbook that she co-edited for the field.
 Her latest work in this field is Against Diaspora: Discourses on Sinophone Studies, a monograph published in Taiwan (2017; second printing, 2018).
-She is currently editing a new anthology of Sinophone studies, tentatively entitled Sinophone Studies: Interdisciplinary Engagements.
+She is currently co-editing a new reader in Sinophone Studies entitled Sinophone Studies Across Disciplines, which is forthcoming from University of Columbia Press.

-Besides Sinophone studies, her areas of research include comparative modernism, as in the book The Lure of the Modern: Writing Modernism in Semicolonial China, 1917-1937 (2001; Mandarin translation 2007); theories of transnationalism, as in her co-edited Minor Transnationalism (2005; second printing, 2009); critical race studies, as in her guest-edited special issue of PMLA entitled “Comparative Racialization” (2008); critical theory, as in her co-edited Creolization of Theory (2011; second printing, 2014); Taiwan studies, as in her guest-edited special issue of Postcolonial Studies entitled “Globalization and Taiwan’s (In)significance,” the co-edited volumes Comparatizing Taiwan (2015; paperback, 2018) and Knowledge Taiwan: On the Possibility of Theory in Taiwan (2016), and Keywords of Taiwan Theory (March, 2019; second printing May 2019).
+Besides Sinophone studies, her areas of research include comparative modernism, as in the book The Lure of the Modern: Writing Modernism in Semicolonial China, 1917-1937 (2001; Mandarin translation 2007); theories of transnationalism, as in her co-edited Minor Transnationalism (2005; second printing, 2009); critical race studies, as in her guest-edited special issue of PMLA entitled “Comparative Racialization” (2008); critical theory, as in her co-edited Creolization of Theory (2011; second printing, 2014); Taiwan studies, as in her guest-edited special issue of Postcolonial Studies entitled “Globalization and Taiwan’s (In)significance” (2003), the co-edited volumes Comparatizing Taiwan (2015; paperback, 2018) and Knowledge Taiwan: On the Possibility of Theory in Taiwan (2016), Keywords of Taiwan Theory (March, 2019; second printing May 2019), and Indigenous Knowledge in Taiwan and Beyond (2021).